-Notice that in the long run wage inflation is equal to the sum of productivitygrowth mean and price inflation.
-Hence, when interpreting the implications of the model (such as in Figure 2 or Table 1 or 2) for price inflation, wage inflation should be correspondingly adjusted by the level of productivity growth.
-For a given inflation target in terms of good prices, a lower level of productivity would lower wage inflation and increase the cost of downward wage rigidities.
+Notice that in the long run wage inflation is equal to the sum of productivity growth and price inflation.
+Hence, when interpreting the implications of the model (such as in Figure 1 or Table 1 or 2) for price inflation, wage inflation should be correspondingly adjusted by the level of productivity growth.
+For a given price inflation-targeting policy a lower level of productivity growth would increase the costs of downward wage rigidities.

 A few additional implications arise from the model.26 First, the probability that wages remain fixed depends on the level of wage inflation and on the degree of macroeconomic volatility.
 When wage inflation is very low or the variance of the shocks is high, the probability that wages remain rigid even upward is close to one.
-The probability declines when inflation increases-in line with the evidence of Card and Hyslop (1997) that the fraction of wages subject to rigidities is higher when wage inflation is low-and it declines faster when macroeconomic volatility is lower.
+The probability declines when inflation increases (in line with the evidence of Card and Hyslop 1997, that the fraction of wages subject to rigidities is higher when wage inflation is low), and it declines faster when macroeconomic volatility is lower.